-This section of the Environmental Impact Statement describes the human environment and natural resources that would be affected by the Proposed Project.
-The description of the existing environment provides the baseline for comparing effects or impacts of the Proposed Project and No Action alternatives on the affected environment (or the Existing Conditions).
-An effect or impact is identified in terms of whether it is direct, indirect, or cumulative relative to those factors most evidently affected by the Proposed Project.
+This section of the Environmental Assessment describes the human environment and natural resources that would be affected by the Proposed Action.
+The description of the existing environment provides the baseline for comparing impacts of the Proposed Action and No Action alternatives on the affected environment (or the Existing Conditions).
+An effect is identified in terms of whether it is direct, indirect, or cumulative relative to those factors most evidently affected by the Proposed Action.

-The Council on Environmental Quality's (CEQ's) NEPA regulations (40 CFR 1500-1508) are used herein to define effects and impacts as follows:
+The Council on Environmental Quality's (CEQ's) NEPA regulations (40 CFR 1500-1508) define effects and impacts as "changes to the human environment from the proposed action or alternatives that are reasonably foreseeable" and include the following: